AmigaGPU/fat-agnus/petabyte.md

 ## To give you some indication of the grand scale**

-- 1PetaByte = 1024TeraByte
+- 1PetaByte = 1024TeraBytes
 - = 1024 x 1024 GigaByte
-- = 1048576GigaByte for scale of the incredible ammount of raw unpartitioned unformatted platter space!
+- = 1048576GigaByte for scale of the incredible ammount of raw unpartitioned unformatted platter space!!!